kurtbartholomew/orders-api/README.md

 ```

 ## Live testing
-A live version of this API can be found at http://kofileorderapi.party
+A live version of this API can be found at http://kofileordersapi.party.
+Two endpoints are available:
+* kofileordersapi.party/api/orders/totals
+* kofileordersapi.party/api/orders/distributions

 ## TODOS
 * Rate Limiting - With no attached data stores currently, this is a secondary feature.